 Read more about Ulysses S. Grant

 - Who Was Ulysses S. Grant? – This is a great introduction for younger readers.

-- Ulysses S. Grant, Union General and U.S. President Sarah has and enjoys this book, which is a good stepping-stone for middle- and high-school-level readers without the depth of some of the more scholarly accounts.
+- Ulysses S. Grant, Union General and U.S. President Ashar has and enjoys this book, which is a good stepping-stone for middle- and high-school-level readers without the depth of some of the more scholarly accounts.

 - The Man Who Saved the Union: Ulysses Grant in War and Peace – This is a lengthy, but very readable and comprehensive, overview of Grant’s life.